 Anyway, it’s arguable that Barong Temple embraces syncretism due to its nature of combining beliefs.
 The worship of Sri is one of those mixed beliefs.

-Although some people compare Sri to goddess Laksmi, the partner of Vishnu, Sri is typically Indonesia.
+Although some people compared Sri to goddess Laksmi, the partner of Vishnu, Sri is typically Indonesia.
 To the best of my knowledge, this rice goddess is only worshipped among the Javanese, Sundanese, and Balinese cultures.
 In the place of origin of Hinduism, India, Sri is not acknowledged.

 Another uncommon thing about Barong Temple is its stepped structure with worshipping center at the easternmost part.
 Just so you know, the temples of Central Java’s Medang Kingdom usually had the main building in the center of the complex.